Becoming an expert in compliance takes time. That's why we all stand on the shoulders of some great minds in the GRC community.

-It is effective in that paves the path for clear documentation and defensible actions for companies who wish to stay insulated from any potential legal vulnerabilities created by employees.
-Focusing on the what and how without explaining the why creates an emotional disconnect and uninspired employees who will be more prone to burn out.
+It is effective in that it paves the path for clear documentation and defensible actions for companies who wish to stay insulated from any potential legal vulnerabilities created by employees.
+Focusing on the what and how without explaining the why creates an emotional disconnect and uninspired employees who will be more prone to burnout.

 The book explains how to engage employees in a way that motivates them while continuing to reduce the risk of penalties and damage to reputation.

-Engaged employees are more likely to be proud and zealous in the upholding of company values to which they are aligned.
+Engaged employees are more likely to be proud and zealous in upholding company values to which they are aligned.
 In short, a positive approach brings better results than using fear.